Song Jiang: Battle of Qingfeng Fort

 Song Jiang takes shelter in the residence of nobleman Chai Jin, where he meets Wu Song.
-He meets Wu again, who has become an itinerant priest to hide his identity after committing a series of killings, when he stays at the Kong Family Manor at Mount White Tiger.
-Song next moves to the house of Hua Rong, garrison commandant of Qingfeng Fort (清風寨; in present-day Qingzhou, Shandong), invited by Hua.
-When he is near to the fort, he is trapped and nearly killed by the three chieftains of Mount Qingfeng (清風山) -- Yan Shun, Wang Ying and Zheng Tianshou.
-The trio treat him with respect upon learning he is Song Jiang as his chivalrous deeds are widely known.
-Song prevents Wang Ying from raping a woman he has abducted and secures her release when he finds out she is the wife of Liu Gao, the governor of Qingfeng Fort and Hua Rong's superior.
+He runs into Wu again, who has become an itinerant priest to hide his identity after killing several people for revenge, when he is staying at the Kong Family Manor at Mount White Tiger.
+Song next heads to the house of Hua Rong, garrison commandant of Qingfeng Fort (清風寨; in present-day Qingzhou, Shandong), invited by Hua.
+When he comes near to the fort, he is trapped and nearly killed by the three bandit chieftains of Mount Qingfeng (清風山) -- Yan Shun, Wang Ying and Zheng Tianshou.
+The trio treat him with respect upon learning he is Song Jiang as he is famous for his chivalry.
+Song prevents Wang Ying from raping a woman he has abducted and gets her released when he finds out she is the wife of Liu Gao, the governor of Qingfeng Fort and Hua Rong's superior.

 On the Lantern Festival night, Song Jiang, who is then living in Hua Rong's house, goes outdoor to watch the celebrations.
 Liu Gao's wife spots him and lies to her husband that Song had abducted her at Mount Qingfeng and attempted to rape her.
 Believing his wife, Liu orders Song arrested.
-Hua Rong barges into Liu's house and frees Song.
+Hua Rong breaks into Liu's house and frees Song.
 As Song flees to Mount Qingfeng following Hua's advice he is waylaid and re-arrested by Liu's men.
 Meanwhile, Hua is seized in an ambush by Huang Xin, a military officer sent from Qingzhou prefecture, which oversees Qingfeng Fort.
 As Huang escorts Song and Hua back to Qingzhou, the convoy is intercepted by the bandits of Mount Qingfeng, who rescue the two prisoners.
 Liu is killed in the fight while Huang escapes.
-Qingzhou sends Qin Ming, a higher officer, to eliminate Mount Qingfeng.
+Qingzhou sends Qin Ming, a high-ranking military officer, to eliminate Mount Qingfeng.
 But Qin is caught in a trap and brought before Song.
 Although Qin is glad to meet Song, having heard much about him, he refuses to join the stronghold.
-As Qin spends the night at Mount Qingfeng, Song sends bandits led by a man disguised as him to pillage and raze a suburb of Qingzhou.
+As Qin spends the night at Mount Qingfeng, Song sends bandits led by a man disguised as Qin to pillage and raze a suburban settlement of Qingzhou.
 Murong Yanda, the governor of Qingzhou, falls for the ruse and executes Qin's family.
 That forces Qin to defect to Song's camp.
-As Qinghou is likely to send a bigger force, Song suggests the group go join the band at Liangshan.
-But he leaves the group halfway when he runs into Shi Yong, who hands him a letter from Song Qing which falsely claims that their father has passed away.
+As Qinghou is likely to send a bigger force to crack down on them, Song suggests the group go join the band at Liangshan.
+But he leaves the group on the way there as he runs into Shi Yong, who hands him a letter from Song Qing which falsely claims that their father has passed on.